Required International Travel, Health, & Security Coverage

 The University of Minnesota requires mandatory international travel, health, and security coverage for ALL participants on education abroad opportunities.
 Most students going on a University of Minnesota or affiliated program through UMD Study Abroad are enrolled in an insurance plan automatically.
 The cost of this insurance is $50 per month.
 The length of enrollment and cost varies based on the international program or activity.

 UMD Study Abroad Program Participants

 The cost of international travel, health, and security insurance is included in the UMD program fee for UMD study abroad programs.
 Students are automatically enrolled by their study abroad coordinator.

-Study Abroad Participants on Cosponsored and Affiliate Programs (through UMD Study Abroad)
+Study Abroad Participants on Affiliate Programs (through UMD Study Abroad)

 Students Not Working with UMD Study Abroad